 North-South International Transport Corridor

 The foundation of the North-South Transport Corridor was laid on the basis of the intergovernmental agreement signed between Russia, Iran and India on September 12, 2000.
 Azerbaijan joined this agreement in 2005.
-In total, 13 countries have ratified the agreement (the Republic of Azerbaijan, the Republic of Belarus, the Republic of Bulgaria, the Republic of Armenia, India, Islamic Republic of Iran, the Republic of Kazakhstan, the Kyrgyz Republic, Oman Sultanate, the Russian Federation, the Republic of Tajikistan, the Republic of Turkey, Ukraine).
+In total, 13 countries have ratified the agreement (the Republic of Azerbaijan, the Republic of Belarus, the Republic of Bulgaria, the Republic of Armenia, India, the Islamic Republic of Iran, the Republic of Kazakhstan, the Kyrgyz Republic, the Sultanate of Oman, the Russian Federation, the Republic of Tajikistan, the Republic of Turkey and Ukraine).

-The aim of the Corridor is to reduce the delivery time of loads from India to Russia, as well as to Northern and Western Europe (at present delivery time on this route is over 6 weeks, it is expected to be 3 weeks via North-South).
+The aim of the Corridor is to reduce the delivery time of cargos from India to Russia, as well as to Northern and Western Europe (at present delivery time on this route is over 6 weeks, but it is expected to be 3 weeks via North-South).

-Northern and Western Europe – the Russian Federation, then it is envisaged in three directions:
+The project is planned in the direction of Northern and Western Europe – the Russian Federation, then in three more directions: